 SEAT organizer Cameron joined Pride Houston as Trendsetter Grand MarshalÂ

 Students' rights and agency is vital to shaping educational experiences more conducive to our learning and well-being.
-No one should be dictating the narrative about us without us at the table.
+No one should dictate the narrative about us without us at the table.
 We seek to make decisions, not face their impacts.
-After testifying in March 2023 for Rep. Carl Sherman's HB 2647, written by 8th grader Ayaan, the bill passed the Texas House.
+We wrote and passed legislation in the Texas House to get students on school boards, but now we need the Senate's support.

 SEAT addressed the Katy ISD board and spoke on KPRC on book policy.